Jeff Koinange: Early life and career

-Koinange was born in Kenya and worked with Kenya's first independent television channel KTN.
+Koinange was born in Kenya, He was one of the grandsons of Koinange Wa Mbiyu.
+He worked with Kenya's first independent television channel KTN.
 Between 1987 and 1989, he attended Kingsborough Community College in Brooklyn, New York, and graduated with an associate degree.
 He also received a Bachelor of Arts degree in broadcast journalism from New York University.

 Prior to joining CNN, Koinange worked for Reuters Television from 1995 to 2001, covering Africa and serving as their chief producer from 1999 to 2001.
 He also worked as a producer at NBC News in 1994 and earlier worked for ABC News, from 1991 to 1992.
-He married his second wife, Shaila Koinange, in 1998.
+He married his second wife, Shaila Koinange, in 1998 and has one child, Jamal Mbiyu Koinange.

 CNN career

-Included among the more significant stories Koinange has covered for CNN in Africa were the crisis in Darfur, the civil wars in Liberia and Sierra Leone and the famine in Niger, for which he won an Emmy award.
+Included among the more significant stories Koinange has covered for CNN in Africa were the crisis in Darfur, the civil wars in Liberia and Sierra Leone and the famine in Niger, for which he won an Emmy Award.

 In early 2007, Koinange was reprimanded by the government of Nigeria for his coverage of the Movement for the Emancipation of the Niger Delta (MEND).
 In his report, Koinange accompanied masked MEND guerillas to a camp where they were holding a number of Filipino hostages.
 The Nigerian government said that the report was "staged", a charge CNN denied.

 He has also covered news outside of Africa, including extensive reporting on the aftermath of the Hurricane Katrina crisis in the US and the Iraq War.

 On 29 May 2007, CNN announced that Koinange was no longer employed by the network.